Find Affordable College Courses

 $16,806 Average Tuition & Fees

-Louisiana Tech University ranked #6 on this year’s Best Value Forestry Schools in the Southeast Region list.
-Louisiana Tech is a large public school located in the town of Ruston.
+Louisiana Tech University did quite well in this year’s ranking of the best value schools for forestry students.
+It came in at #6 on the list.
+Louisiana Tech is a fairly large public school located in the distant town of Ruston.

-Out-of-state tuition fees for undergraduate students at Louisiana Tech are $16,806 per year.
+The average tuition and fees for an out-of-state undergraduate student at Louisiana Tech are $16,806 a year.
 While working on their degree, forestry majors at Louisiana Tech accumulate an average of around $25,884 in student debt.

 #7